Baptisms and Thanksgivings

 What if we’re not regular members at church?

-Again, because the child is to be baptised into the church family, any children baptised at Holy Trinity need their parents to be regular members.
+Again, because the child is to be baptised into the church family, any children baptised at Holy Trinity need their parents to be regular believing members before we plan a baptism date.
+But you don't have to be followers of Jesus to have a Thanksgiving for your child.